Maurice Tempelsman: Looted Morgantina acroliths

-In 1980, Tempelsman bought, for $1 million, two 500 BC acroliths representing Demeter and Persephone; the pieces consisted of two marble heads, three feet, and three hands.
-Tempelsman purchased them from the later-infamous art dealer Robin Symes.
-The Italian government first claimed the items when they were displayed in a 1988 exhibition at the J. Paul Getty Museum in Malibu; the museum had listed them as belonging to a private collector.
+In 1980, Tempelsman purchased two 500 BC acroliths representing Demeter and Persephone (consisting of two marble heads, three feet, and three hands) from the subsequently-infamous art dealer, Robin Symes, for $1 million.

+The Italian government claimed the items when on display in a 1988 exhibition at the J. Paul Getty Museum in Malibu; the museum had listed them as belonging to a private collector.
 The Italian authorities determined that they were looted from Morgantina, and smuggled into Switzerland, where they were acquired by Symes.
 They were finally repatriated to the archeological museum of Aidone in 2007, after being on exhibit for five years at the Fralin Museum of Art, part of the University of Virginia in Charlottesville.
 Putatively, in 2005, Tempelsman donated the pieces to the university museum, and the restitution to Italy was mediated by the university's archeology professor Malcolm Bell III.

 Personal life

 Marriage and children

-Tempelsman has grown children by his wife Lilly Bucholz, who had also fled Antwerp with her family.
-They were married in 1949.
-Their daughter, Rena, is the widow of Robert Speisman, an executive vice president of Lazare Kaplan International Inc. who died on board American Airlines Flight 77, when the aircraft crashed into The Pentagon during the September 11 attacks.
+In 1949, Tempelsman married Lilly Bucholz or Burkos (sources differ), who had also fled Antwerp with her family.
+Together they had three children, Rena, Leon and Marcy.
+Their daughter Rena is the widow of Robert Speisman, an executive vice president of Lazare Kaplan International Inc. who died on board American Airlines Flight 77, when the aircraft crashed into The Pentagon during the September 11 attacks.

-Tempelsman and Bucholz formally separated in 1984.
-According to People, Bucholz and Tempelsman never legally divorced.
+Tempelsman and Bucholz separated in 1984.
+However, they never legally divorced.
+Lilly died in 2022.